nitishpratap/interview/JavaScript/async_await.md

 First, you need to return a Promise in each function:

-ES2017 introduced the async/await keywords that build on top of promises, allowing you to write asynchronous code that looks more like synchronous code and is more readable.
+The async/await keywords that build on top of promises, allowing you to write asynchronous code that looks more like synchronous code and is more readable.
 Technically speaking, the async / await is syntactic sugar for promises.

 If a function returns a Promise, you can place the await keyword in front of the function call, like this: